sugimotot/btsdoc-portal/developers/7_tutorials/08_merchant.md

 # Merchant

 ## Wallet Login Protocol
-### How a wallet will be processed when a merchant wants to verify a login user is the owner of a particular account
+#### How a wallet will be processed when a merchant wants to verify a login user is the owner of a particular account.

 Traditionally login is performed via a password that sent to the server, but this method is subject to [Phishing Attacks](https://en.wikipedia.org/wiki/Phishing).
 Instead of a password, Graphene uses a cryptographic challenge/response to verify that a user controls a particular account.